reidpr/quac/doc-src/pipeline.rst

   The threshold is configurable at :samp:`wkpd.keep_threshold`.

-In sum, after filtering, only a small percentage of articles with reported hits find their way into the time series files.
-The exception is the current month, where the last step has not yet been applied, and so roughly half of articles are still present.
+In sum, after filtering, only a small percentage of URLs with reported hits find their way into the time series files.
+The exception is the current month, where the last step has not yet been applied, and so roughly 2/3 of articles are still present.

 Pagecount file format
 ---------------------